 Regardless of its health potential, a turmeric latte is still a warm and cozy coffee alternative to start your day.

 - 1 tablespoon honey or maple syrup (to taste)

 - 1/8 teaspoon ground nutmeg

-Add the milk to a small pot along with the honey or maple syrup, ground turmeric, cinnamon, cardamom, nutmeg, black pepper, and melted ghee, if using.
+Add the milk to a small pot along with the honey or maple syrup, ground turmeric, cinnamon, cardamom, nutmeg, and black pepper, melted ghee, and ground ginger if using.

 Whisk all the ingredients together while bringing to a boil.

 Reduce the heat to low and continue simmering and whisking for 3 to 5 minutes until the mixture begins to reduce a bit and the spices incorporate into the milk.

 Pour into a mug and sprinkle with additional ground cinnamon if desired.

 Gupta SC, Patchva S, Aggarwal BB.
 Therapeutic roles of curcumin: lessons learned from clinical trials.
 AAPS J. 2013;15(1):195-218. doi:10.1208/s12248-012-9432-8